BPI - Johannesburg, South Africa

 contributed to the Engineering Department's overall efficiency, by adding an

-terminal control and an alternate
+terminal control and a

 file handling library for processing text files, including many